The Energy Smart Group offer a wide range of electrical testing services.

-We won’t just come and test your property.
-We will also show you how to save some energy whilst we are there with our free energy audit.
+We won’t don’t come and test your property uniquely we also show you how to save some energy while we are there with our free energy audit.
 We offer this with every fixed wire test we do.
-The companies and homeowners who go on and implement our recommendations have seen their bills dramatically reduced even covering the costs of their annual maintenance.
+The companies who go on and install our recommendations will see their energy bills reduced in turn. not to mention reducing their costs on annual maintenance.

-People often refer to fixed wire testing as an Electrical Installation Condition Report or a Periodic Inspection Report
+Fixed wire testing: Electrical Installation Condition Report or a Periodic Inspection Report

-Before 2012 fixed wire testing generally went by the name of a periodic inspection until the introduction 17th edition wiring regulations (BS 7671) since the 17th edition we now refer to this as an Electrical Installation Condition Report (EICR), Fixed Wiring Testing is another name for the type of electrical testing involved in the Electrical Installation Condition Report.
+Before 2012 fixed wire testing generally went by the name of a periodic inspection upon the introduction 17th edition wiring regulations (BS 7671) the 17th edition.
+We now refer to this as an Electrical Installation Condition Report (EICR).

 View our electrical testing prices